k9w/instructions/httpdApache.md

 Save the file and exit.

-Throughout this setup, and for later review, you can compare the differences in your file from the original.
-Ideally specify the original file as the first argument to diff, and your modified file second.
+Throughout this setup, and for later review, you can compare the differences in your file from the original using the diff(1) command.
+It is best practice to specify the original file as the first argument to diff, and your modified file second.
 That way, the differences on the left (<) are the original, and the differences on the right (>) are your changes.

 ```
 $ diff httpd2.conf.orig httpd2.conf